April 08, 2022

 Protein-centric food is an important part of their diet.
 This is because older dogs are less active and tend to lose muscle mass.
 You should check with a vet about adding a multivitamin supplement as well.

 Make sure your pet has access to fresh, clean water and ensure that your pet is drinking enough water.
 Older pets are prone to dehydration.

-Visit your groomer more often so your pet needs less grooming and less time on the table.
-He or she may find it difficult to stand on the grooming table for long hours.
+Visit a trusted groomer more often so your pet needs less grooming and less time on the table.
+They may find it difficult to stand on the grooming table for long hours.
 Less grooming equals less standing.
-Use a softer brush that is gentler on your pet’s coat.
+Use a softer dog brush that is gentler on your pet’s coat.
 A gentle massage with a massage brush or glove will encourage blood circulation as well.
 Keep a watchful eye out for any changes on your pet’s coat and body including for lumps and bumps.